SACHIN-MOURYA/Full_stack_CHAT_APPLICATION/README.md

-# Full_stack_CHAT_APPLICATION
+# REAL TIME CHAT APPLICATION
-This is a full-stack chat application built using React,  ChatEngine.IO, Express , and Node.js.
+This is a full-stack Real time chat application built using React,  ChatEngine.IO, Express , and Node.js.
 It allows users to send and receive real-time messages in both group chats and private conversations.

 Features
 Real-time messaging using ChatEngine.IO.